THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Push-Back from Team Members

-Cultural change initiatives will experience push-back from some people.
-It’s inevitable.
-Even in bad company culture, there will be people who have managed to create their own little fiefdoms and power positions, and they will be reluctant to give them up.
 There will also be people who have been working on autopilot for a long time who will be annoyed that they may be required to start putting thought into their work.
 But if you know things are bad and you experience significant push-back, it’s a sign that cultural changes are needed and not a moment too soon.

-Just remember that when corporate culture is bad enough to affect things like revenue and productivity, that everyone notices it, and there will be plenty of people who are relieved that something is being done about it.
-Major cultural change requires effort on everyone’s part, but those who genuinely care about the organization, its goals, and their future in it will be willing to overcome their reluctance.
+Just remember that when corporate culture is bad enough to affect revenue and productivity, everyone notices, and plenty of people are relieved that something is being done about it.

 Results of Positive Culture Change